fabian-hk/SmartphoneMotionDetection/README.md

 # Description
-In this project i have trained a convolutional neural network to classify the state of a smartphone into the states: walk, bike, rail travel, car drive.
-To create a data set i have programed a Android app which records the accelerometer and the gyroscope while doing this activities.
-Later on i also integrated the trained model into the app to make live predictions on the smartphone.
-I made this project in spring 2018 in my free time besides my computer science studies.
+In this project I have trained a convolutional neural network to classify the state of a smartphone into the following states: walk, bike, rail travel, car drive.
+To create a data set I have programmed an Android app which records the accelerometer and the gyroscope while doing this activities.
+Later on I also integrated the trained model into the app to make live predictions on the smartphone.
+I did this project in spring 2018 during my free time besides my computer science studies.
 Here you can see a screenshot from the app:

 ![Android app](doc/SensorCollectorScreenshot.jpg)

 # Training
-To train the neural network i collected from every class roughly 1000 samples.
-After 15 epochs i have a accuracy of 98.44% on previously unseen data.
+To train the neural network I collected roughly 1000 samples from each class.
+After 15 epochs I have an accuracy of about 98.44% on previously unseen data.
 You can see the process of training in the following graphs:

 ![Training process](doc/TrainingProcess.png)